DonGateley/UWW/README.md

 CainXform3 = CainPoissonBracket(CainXform1, CainXform2) has the usual definition of Poisson Bracket.

 (Definitions of generating functions and Actions to follow.) https://en.wikipedia.org/wiki/Canonical_transformation.
 One can use libraries of canonical transformation tools with a bridge between.
+Perhaps such an environment would be the best place to put this.
+Anybody know of an existing canonical transform library for Hamiltonian mechanics?

 It could (should) be a standard for the presentation and sensing of virtual reality.
 My left hand can know where your face is no matter whose gear you wear.
 The phase (sub)space position of everything in my environment becomes standardized.
 Virtual reality spaces can be unversally "mounted" in real spaces by transformation across sensors, brands, and brand names.
 The Tower of Babel is gone in a stroke.